Bulilimamangwe District

-Bulilimamangwe District is a district in Zimbabwe.
+Bulilimamangwe District was a former district in Zimbabwe.
+In 2003 it was subdivided into three districts: Bulilima District, Mangwe District and Plumtree Town.
+At the time of its dissolution the area had a population of just under 300,000.

 Location

-The district is located in Matabeleland South Province, in southwestern Zimbabwe, close to the international border with Botswana.
+The district was located in Matabeleland South Province, in southwestern Zimbabwe, close to the international border with Botswana.
 Its main town, Plumtree, is located about 100 km, by road, southwest of Bulawayo, the nearest large city.

 Overview

 Bulilimamangwe is the name which was used long ago before the year 2000.
-The current districts are Bulilima and Mangwe separated by the railway line which cuts across Plumtree town.
-The district headquarters is located in Plumtree, a border town with an estimated population of 2,150 as of 2004.
+The current districts are Bulilima and Mangwe separated by the railway line which cuts across Plumtree Town.
+The district headquarters were located in Plumtree, a border town with an estimated population of 2,150 as of 2004.

-Population

-The current population of Bulilimamangwe District is not publicly known.
-The next national population census in Zimbabwe is scheduled from 18 August 2012 through 28 August 2012.